inspiredware/napi-build-utils/README.md

 ## Support

-If you run into issues or limitations, please file an issue and we'll take a look at it.
+If you run into problems or limitations, please file an issue and we'll take a look.
 Pull requests are also welcome.